Frequently Asked Questions About Licensed Legal Paraprofessionals (LLPs)

 3. What are LLPs prohibited from doing?

 C.R.C.P.
-207.1 lists the types of matters and services that an LLP cannot handle by themselves, and for those situations, a client needs to obtain the services of a licensed attorney or must handle the matter by themselves.
+207.1 lists the types of discrete issues that an LLP cannot handle by themselves, and for those situations, a client needs to obtain the services of a licensed attorney or must handle the matter by themselves.
 An LLP still can assist in such situations under the supervision of a licensed attorney.

-Here is the list of matters and issues outside the authorized scope of an LLP’s practice of law:
+Here is the list of discrete issues outside the authorized scope of an LLP’s practice of law:

-3. matters involving an allegation of common law marriage in which either party disputes the existence of a common law marriage or the date when the common law marriage formed;
+3. An allegation of common law marriage in which either party disputes the existence of a common law marriage or the date when the common law marriage formed;

-4. matters involving disputed parentage where there are more than two parents or alleged parents asserting or denying legal parentage;
+4. Disputed parentage where there are more than two parents or alleged parents asserting or denying legal parentage;

-10. the preparation by the LLP of documents needed to effectuate the sale or distribution of assets of a business entity or commercial property;
+9. The preparation by the LLP of documents, other than an agreement addressing underlying property division, needed to effectuate the sale or distribution of assets of a business entity or commercial property; and,

-12. issues collateral to, but directly affecting, a matter which falls within the LLP’s scope of practice when such issues require analysis and advice outside that scope of practice, such as immigration, criminal, and bankruptcy issues that could directly affect the resolution of the matter.
+10. Issues collateral to, but directly affecting, a matter which falls within the LLP’s scope of practice when such issues require analysis and advice outside that scope of practice, such as immigration, criminal, and bankruptcy issues or the preparation of a qualified domestic relations order (“QDRO”) or other similar document implementing the division of retirement assets that could directly affect the resolution of the matter.

 4. What are LLPs able to do in court?

-In addition to entering an appearance and filing pleadings and other documents in a court proceeding, LLPs are allowed to represent their clients in court hearings.
-They are able to speak in court, explain their client’s position, and tender stipulated exhibits.
-However, LLPs are not allowed to examine or cross-examine witnesses.
-LLPs may be restricted in their representation when a court has determined that an expert report or testimony is required to value an asset or determine income due to the inherent complexity of the asset or income at issue.
-Please see FAQs 2B and 2C for more information.
+In addition to entering an appearance and filing pleadings and other documents in a court proceeding, LLPs are allowed to represent their clients in court hearings just like an attorney.
+They are able to speak in court, explain their client’s position, and tender exhibits.
+LLPs can examine and cross-examine witnesses, make offers of proof, object to the testimony of witnesses, and make legal arguments.

 Under the LLP ethics rules, LLPs are required to advise their clients about the limitations on their scope of practice.